 So far, I’ve just used an underwire bra I already had (brand unknown).
-Given I’ve traveled with it for over 3 years now and it’s still doing its job, it must have been of reasonably good quality.
+Given I’ve travelled with it for over 3 years now and it’s still doing its job, it must have been of reasonably good quality.

-As and when my current bra requires replacement, I’ll most likely look for another (ideally underwire) bra of similar shape made of Lyocell/TENCEL™ or merino.
+As and when my current bra requires replacement, I’ll most likely look for another (ideally underwire) bra of a similar shape made of Lyocell/TENCEL™ or merino.
 I haven’t found one yet but then again, I haven’t really had the need to research it.
 Leave a comment below if you can recommend one.

 I’m onto my third set of undies in as many years of travel.

-The first year, I traveled with 7 x Uniqlo Seamless Bikini Briefs.
+The first year, I travelled with 7 x Uniqlo Seamless Bikini Briefs.
 I loved their shape and the fact they really were seamless.
 But they became larger and larger over time, and Uniqlo is not a role model when it comes to ethical and environmentally friendly manufacturing.
 So, when they started to slip off my butt far too easily, I looked for a better alternative.

 My second set were 7x Macpac Merino Bikini Briefs.
 They were great for a while (even though they were not seamless), but tiny holes started to appear after a few months in the fabric that sits on the hips.
 I left a review on the Macpac website recommending product improvements, but my review was never published.
-Beware those 5 star reviews, they aren’t all there is!
+Beware those 5-star reviews, they aren’t all there is!

 I started out with Uniqlo Heattech Singlets, and I still have one.

 I also have a Macpac 150 Merino Singlet, and I had a Macpac 150 Merino Camisole.
 Both changed shape after the first wash: the camisole became super small, the singlet huge.
 After wearing it a few times, I just found the camisole too short and too tight (and got rid of it).
 I shortened the straps of the singlet and was able to wear it for a few months.
 But in the end, it had the same issue as my undies: the fabric just wears thin and starts to develop holes within a few months.
-I’m about to replace it, I’m just looking for a good merino or TENCEL™ replacement.
+I’m about to replace it, I’m just looking for good merino or TENCEL™ replacement.

-I had a better experience with merino T-shirts: I’ve had my current Icebreaker Spheria SS Scoop Shirts (2x grey, 1x red) since December 2017, and they are still going strong (even though the get washed in the same wash as my merino undies and singlets).
+I had a better experience with merino T-shirts: I’ve had my current Icebreaker Spheria SS Scoop Shirts (2x grey, 1x red) since December 2017, and they are still going strong (even though they get washed in the same wash as my merino undies and singlets).

 I also travel with two long-sleeve shirts, an IceBreaker Willow 3/4 Sleeve Shirt (grey) and a Uniqlo Heattech Long-Sleeve Shirt (dark green).
 Both are still going strong even after more than 3 years on the road.
-But I am going to replace the Uniqlo shirt with a more odor-resistant and sustainable version soon.
+But I am going to replace the Uniqlo shirt with a more odour-resistant and sustainable version soon.
 I find the armpit area of the Uniqlo shirt starts smelling faster than my merino shirts.

 Shorts and Pants